telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 # Stress test

 This is an overview of the stress test performed by the FIWARE QA team.
-For the execution of the tests it was configured a test environment consists of two physical machines with the same configuration, one for the deployment of Orion Context Broker (Version 1.6.0) and its database and another for client test and monitoring applications.
+For the execution of the tests it was configured a test environment consisting of two physical machines with the same configuration, one for the deployment of Orion Context Broker (Version 1.6.0) and its database and another for client test and monitoring applications.

          CPU: 1 Intel(R) Xeon(R) E31230
          CPU-GHz: 3.20